Eduardo Horacio García

-Eduardo Horacio García (born January 22, 1956) is a prelate of the Roman Catholic Church.
-He serves as auxiliary bishop of Buenos Aires since 2003.
+Eduardo Horacio García (born 22 January 1956) is a prelate of the Roman Catholic Church.
+He serves as bishop of San Justo since 2014.

 Life

 Born in Buenos Aires, García was ordained to the priesthood on November 18, 1983.

 On June 21, 2003, he was appointed auxiliary bishop of Buenos Aires and titular bishop of Ipagro.
 García received his episcopal consecration on the following August 16 from Jorge Mario Bergoglio, archbishop of Buenos Aires, the later pope Francis, with auxiliary bishops of Buenos Aires, Jorge Eduardo Lozano and José Antonio Gentico, serving as co-consecrators.